rbagrov/articles/Absolute_value.md

 + fabs(x), where x can be only float.
 Integers are converted to float.

 Performance wise, working with the same number there is no significant difference.

-Here is a simple comparison with a float number in contrast to our own modulus implementation.:
+Here is a simple comparison with a float number in contrast to our own modulus implementation:
 ```python
 In [1]: %timeit absolute_value(-5.0)
 10000000 loops, best of 3: 167 ns per loop